TheConner/carleton-thesis-template-latex/README.md

 ## Usage

-See [test-draft](./test-draft.tex) and [test-final](./test-final.tex) for samples of how to use this document class. [cu-thesis.cls](./cu-thesis.cls) will either need to be installed in your tex path or placed in the same directory as your thesis.
+See our [examples](./examples/) for samples of how to use this document class. [cu-thesis.cls](./cu-thesis.cls) will either need to be installed in your tex path or placed in the same directory as your thesis.

 ## Contributing